TEALSK12/introduction-to-computer-science/do_now_33.md

     ![if on edge, bounce](ifedgebounce.png)

-2. Create a script that when the flag is clicked, the "bounce" custom block is called forever.
+2. After saving the custom block, create a script that when the flag is clicked, the "bounce" custom block is called forever.

 3. Add a second script.
 Add the same script from step 2 above for the new sprite.